 Select the purpose of the ActiveGate, copy the

 wget command line from the first (Run this command on the target host) text box, and paste it into your terminal window.
-Make sure you copy the command directly from the cluster page, because the command contains your cluster master address.
+Make sure you copy the command directly from the cluster page, because the command contains your cluster main address.

 Run the installer

 An install parameter (determined by the ActiveGate purpose you selected) is automatically set for the command to run the installer.
 Make sure you use the command displayed in the Dynatrace web UI that reflects the ActiveGate purpose.